When the whole-genome shotgun sequence of the Drosophila genome w... | Channels for Pearson+

 Textbook Question

 When the whole-genome shotgun sequence of the Drosophila genome was assembled, it comprised 134 scaffolds made up of 1636 contigs.
-Why were there so many more contigs than scaffolds?
+How can physical gaps be closed?

 Verified Solution